GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 Origin: Output of R file 4 (counterfactual_estimation.r)

 ### [synth_dif.png](synth_dif.png)
-Description: complete
+Visualize counterfactuals (and treatment effect, which are non-realized fish sales) estimated using synthetic difference in difference, with the synthdid R package, for each treated unit.
 Origin: Output of R file 4 (counterfactual_estimation.r)

-ALSO ADD GOOGLE DRIVE NOTES, AND REREAD FOR COMPLETION.
+ALSO ADD GOOGLE DRIVE NOTES.
 RELIRE NOTES #.
-Nom variables ?Accessibility of repository.
-Ajouter descriptif des variables ?
+Nom variables ?
+Accessibility of repository.
 Points à la fin